antzGames/OpenVAT-for-Godot/README.md

 You can manually force the loading of the JSON file by click on the `Import JSON` button in the inspector.

 > [!NOTE]
 > The JSON file is automatically imported on `_ready()` which means it runs every activation.
-This makes sure that the latest JSON file is used.d
+This makes sure that the latest JSON file is used.

 The JSON importer outputs information on the console: